dherbrich/docs-tap/authn-authz/overview.md

 ## <a id="work-with-roles"></a>Working with roles using the `rbac` CLI plug-in

 For more information about working with roles, see [Bind a user or group to a default role](binding.md).

+## Disclaimer

+[Tanzu Application Platform GUI](../tap-gui/about.md) is not making use of the described roles, instead it provides the user with view access for each cluster.